cerner/cerner_splunk_ingredient/README.md

 you don't know all of your configuration values at compile time but can evaluate them at converge time.

-There are two approaches you can take to configuring with procs or lambdas: Top-level and Stanza-level.
+There are three approaches you can take to configuring with procs or lambdas: Top-level, Section-level, and Key-level.
+Each level provides a context object, providing the path of the current file and the app, section, and key when applicable.

 ###### Top-level Evaluation